Chicago twin Pedro Flores testifies feds promised wife would get a pass in exchange for his cooperation against ‘El Chapo’

 Flores acknowledged, however, that the promise of immunity was never put in writing and that there was no mention of it in the plea agreement he and his brother, Margarito Flores Jr., signed in secret in 2012.

-“Your honor, at that time I believed all those things already — in my understanding all those thigns had been taken care of,” Flores, , who remains in hiding after serving a 14-year sentence for drug trafficking, said in a soft voice.
+“Your honor, at that time I believed all those things already — in my understanding all those things had been taken care of,” Flores, who remains in hiding after serving a 14-year sentence for drug trafficking, said in a soft voice.
 “I thought my family was good.”

 Shakeshaft had been expected to testify about those negotiations, but he died last week at age 55 after years of health issues.